-5.13 Maximum switching frequency
+5.12 Maximum switching frequency

-The 2ED2388 is capable of switching at higher frequencies as compared to standard half-bridge or high side / low side gate drivers.
-They are available in PG-DSO-8 package.
+The 2ED218x family is capable of switching at higher frequencies as compared to standard half-bridge or high side / low side gate drivers.
+They are available in two packages, the PG-DSO-8 and the PG-DSO-14.
 It is essential to ensure that the component is not thermally overloaded when operating at higher frequencies.
 This can be checked by means of the thermal resistance junction to ambient and the calculation or measurement of the dissipated power.
 The thermal resistance is given in the datasheet (section 4) and refers to a specific layout.
 Changes of this layout may lead to an increased thermal resistance, which will reduce the total dissipated power of the driver IC.
 One should therefore do temperature measurements in order to avoid thermal overload under application relevant conditions of ambient temperature and housing.

-The maximum chip temperature $T{\mbox{\tiny J}}$ can be calculated with
+The maximum chip temperature TJ can be calculated with

-$$T_I = Pd \cdot Rth{IA} + T{A_max}$$ , where T{A_max} is the maximum ambient temperature.
+$T_I = Pd \cdot Rth{IA} + T{A max}$ , where $T{A_max}$ is the maximum ambient temperature.

 The dissipated power Pd by the driver IC is a combination of several sources.
-These are explained in detail in the application note "Advantages of Infineon's Silicon on Insulator (SOI) technology based High Voltage Gate Driver ICs (HVICs)".
+These are explained in detail in the application note "Advantages of Infineon's Silicon on Insulator (SOI) technology based High Voltage Gate Driver ICs (HVICs)"